Proven-Paradox/shaper-system/Handbook.md

 Range: None
 Targets: Self
 Cost: 3 MP
-Effect: You may take a second Counter action in the time between this turn and your next.
+Effect: You may take a second Counter action in the time between this Turn and your next.
 Description: Preparing to respond to enemy actions.
 This can represent actively trying to predict and counter enemy actions, changing stance to respond to enemy movement, or similar actions.

 #### Crushing Bolt